Harris1250/certificates-tracker/README.md

 | Agile Project Management                       | Coursera                  | Coming Soon | ⏳ In Progress|

 ## 📌 Notes
-- Certificates stored locally or on request (not uploaded for privacy).
+- All certifications are verifiable and stored locally or available upon request.
-- This tracker is updated as I progress through my PM journey.
+- This tracker is updated regularly to reflect my latest progress and learning milestones.
-- May 22: Reviewed Scrum and Agile topics
+- Last updated: May 22, 2025 – Reviewed Scrum & Agile fundamentals.